calebfreed/We-Love-Movies/README.md

 ## Deployment

 The backend server can be deployed to a cloud service of your choice.
 Ensure that you have the necessary credentials and configuration in place for the deployment process.
 Once ready, follow the cloud service provider's documentation to deploy the server.

-## Contributing

-If you would like to contribute to this